giankdiluvi/madmix/src/README.md

-- `concrete.py` contains implementations of Concrete relaxations and functions to train Real NVP flows for discrete-only models, as well as code to learn a Gaussian mixture model
+- `concrete.py` contains implementations of Concrete relaxations and functions to train Real NVP flows for discrete-only models, as well as code to learn a Gaussian mixture model and to do sparse Bayesian regression with a Spike-and-Slab prior
-- `dequantization.py` contains an implementation of uniform dequantization and functions to train Real NVP flows for discrete-only models, as well as code to learn a Gaussian mixture model
+- `dequantization.py` contains an implementation of uniform dequantization and functions to train Real NVP flows for discrete-only models, as well as code to learn a Gaussian mixture model and to do sparse Bayesian regression with a Spike-and-Slab prior
+- `argmax_flows.py` contains an implementation of argmax flows and functions to train Real NVP flows for discrete-only models, as well as code to learn a Gaussian mixture model and to do sparse Bayesian regression with a Spike-and-Slab prior